edwardchhun1/UCI-Homework-Chhun/ETL-Group-Project/readme.md

 This would offer the ability to strictly view each dataset (GDP and Life Expectancy) within its own queries and allow for the user to create join statements based on use case/need at any given moment.

 We also created the merged dataset as a table so that again, the user can dive into a pre-created table to pull queries a little quicker.

+Our dataset was relational as there were commonalities within the metadata.
+We were able to link country and country code across multiple datasets.